duncancryan/suggest_a_dram/README.md

 # Suggest-A-Dram

-This is a group project for CodeClan, it will utilize Python, JavaScript and Java to build a web scraper and Web App that will allow a user to answer some quick questions about their tastes and then reccomend a whiskey based on their response.
+This is a group project for CodeClan, it will utilize Python, JavaScript and Java to build a web scraper and Web App that will allow a user to answer some quick questions about their tastes and then recommend a whiskey based on their response.

-The app will be geared towards beginers in whisky to help them find good products to try.
+The app will be geared towards beginners in whisky to help them find good products to try.

 ## Frameworks

-The project will use the following frameworks for the respective languages
+The project will use the following frameworks for the respective languages.

 Python:
 - BeautifulSoup - [more info](https://www.crummy.com/software/BeautifulSoup/ "BeautifulSoup")